Kruchji/pokemon-battle-simulator/docs/docs/user-docs.md

 - `battle`, `battleT` - Start a battle between two Pokémon or Teams respectively.
 - `battleMany`, `battleTMany` - Start multiple battles between Pokémon or Teams respectively.

 Starting a battle will prompt you to select the two Pokémon or teams you want to battle.
 You will also be able to select the Pokémon and Team strategies.
-After that a the whole battle will be simulated and all actions taken will be printed out.
+After that a whole battle will be simulated and all actions taken will be printed out.
 After the battle, you will be taken back to the battle menu.

 When starting multiple battles, you will be prompted to select the Pokémon or Teams you want to battle.
 You can also select the number of battles to run.
 After all battles are completed, a summary of the results will be displayed.
 This way you can quickly determine which Pokémon or Team is better over many battles.